xiaoyang-sde/knowledge-base/docs/data-structures/21-range-searching-and-multi-dimensional-data.md

 ## Introduction

-Multi-Dimensional data strucutres could perform operations on a set of Body objects in space.
+Multi-Dimensional data structures could perform operations on a set of Body objects in space.

 * 2D Range Finding: Count the objects in a specific region.
 * Nearest Neighbors: Find the closest object to another object.